shiyongming/QAT_demo/README.md

 - 7 `trtexec --loadEngine=saved_results/mnist_qat.engine`
 - 8 `python infer_checkAcc.py -e saved_results/mnist_qat.engine -b 1`

 The result of Step 8 looks abnormal.
-It may is casued by the wrong scale of input placeholder.
+It may be casued by the wrong scale of input placeholder.